PilzDE/pilz_industrial_motion/pilz_trajectory_generation/README.md

 the motion request.

 ## The PTP motion command
-This planner generates full synchronized point to point trajectories with trapezoid joint velocity profile.
+This planner generates full synchronized point to point trajectories with trapezoidal joint velocity profile.
 All joints are assumed to have the same maximal joint velocity/acceleration/deceleration limits.
 If not, the strictest limits are adopted.
 The axis with the longest time to reach the goal is selected as the lead axis.
 Other axes are decelerated so that they share the same acceleration/constant velocity/deceleration phases